nestauk/ds-cookiecutter/GUIDELINES.md

 tldr; Avoid using `pandas` except for where it makes things ridiculously simple.
 That is not so say that you should not use `pandas`, but rather that you should generally assume that `pandas` is making your life harder.

-Code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accululate vast numbers of bugs.
+Code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accumulate vast numbers of bugs.

 * In general, `pandas` makes column-wise operations and IO (reading/writing files) dead easy.
 That said, `pandas` column-wise operations are inherited from `numpy`, and `numpy` is generally accepted in the place of dataframes.
 * `pandas` is enormous, in many ways.
 If it can be omitted from your code then you can make big savings in terms of memory usage and requirements clashes, and even CPU time.